JasperSurmont/cosmos-sdk-codeql/README.md

 ## Results

-The results directory contains a comparison of this query suite with [crypto-com's suite](https://github.com/crypto-com/cosmos-sdk-codeql) based on the amount of false and true positives tested on 11 Cosmos based blockchains.
+The [results](https://github.com/JasperSurmont/cosmos-sdk-codeql/tree/main/results) directory contains a comparison of this query suite with [crypto-com's suite](https://github.com/crypto-com/cosmos-sdk-codeql) based on the amount of false and true positives tested on 11 Cosmos-based blockchains.
 Refer to [rule-statistics.ods](./results/rule-statistics.ods) for the spreadsheet.

-For more details, the results of a specific project are located in an individual directory (like [gaia](./results/gaia)).
+For more details, the results of a specific project are located in an individual directory (like [Gaia](./results/gaia)).
 Use the [result-types.md](./results/result-types.md) for the explanation.

 ### Repositories
 These are links to the repositories that were used to test the CodeQL queries on.